nalakas/testingrepo/README.md

 </inboundEndpoint>
 ```
 * connection.salesforce.replay: replay enable or disable.
 If this enabled read from event id stored in registry DB or from the text file stored in the local machine.
+* connection.salesforce.EventIDStoredFilePath:
-* connection.salesforce.EventIDStoredFilePath: leave this property to empty if need to replay from last event id stored in registry DB (property-“eventID” resource path:connector/salesforce/event)
+    - when replay enabled, leave this property to empty if need to replay from last event id stored in registry DB (property-“eventID” resource path:connector/salesforce/event).
-* connection.salesforce.EventIDStoredFilePath: when replay enabled and specify a text file to replay onwards the stored event id from the file specified here.
+    - when replay enabled and specify a text file to replay onwards the stored event id from the file specified here.
+    ```
+    In case of failure default value will be used to retriev from current events.
+Create propety “eventID” in registry DB in resource path connector/salesforce/event.
+    ```
 * connection.salesforce.packageVersion: The version of the connection.salesforce.packageName.
 * connection.salesforce.salesforceObject : The name of the push topic or platform event that is added to the Salesforce account.
 * connection.salesforce.loginEndpoint: The endpoint for the Salesforce account.
 * connection.salesforce.userName:  The user name for accessing the Salesforce account.
-* connection.salesforce.password: The password provided here is a concatenation of the user password and the security token provided by Salesforce.
-For information on creating a security token in Salesforce, see https://help.salesforce.com/articleView?id=user_security_token.htm&type=5.
+* connection.salesforce.password: The password provided here is a concatenation of the user password and the security token provided by Salesforce.[information on creating a security token in Salesforce](https://help.salesforce.com/articleView?id=user_security_token.htm&type=5).
-* connection.salesforce.connectionTimeout: The time to connect to the Salesforce account (default : 20 * 1000 mili seconds).
+* connection.salesforce.connectionTimeout: The time to wait when connecting to the client(default : 20 * 1000 ms).
-* connection.salesforce.waitTime: The time to wait when connecting to the client (default : 5 * 1000 ms).
+* connection.salesforce.waitTime: The time to connect to the Salesforce account(default : 5 * 1000 ms).
 * connection.salesforce.soapApiVersion: The version of the salesforce soap API.

+## Platform Event